 The children are encouraged to read at home as much as possible (every night would be great!).
-This will enable them to build and consolidate important reading skills, such as: reading speed and fluency, ability to analyse texts and make inferences.
-Please sign your child’s Reading Record to show when your child has read.
+This will enable them to build on and practise important reading skills, such as: reading speed, fluency, and the ability to analyse texts and make inferences.
+Please sign your child’s Reading Record, at least once a week, to show when your child has read.
 I will sign and write weekly, after each Guided Reading session.

 As well as regular reading, the children should be practising their times tables often.

-Homework will be set on a Thursday or Friday and will be due in on a Friday.
+Homework will be set on a Friday and will be due in the following Friday.
 This will include:

 Spellings will be given out on a Friday and tested the following Friday.
 The children will be given opportunity, during school time, to practise their spelling words and will use the words correctly in a sentence to show that they understand word meanings.

-It is important that children hand work in on time because this promotes good habits for the future and means it can be marked before the next piece of work is set.
+It is very important that children get used to handing work in on time and being organised for school because this promotes good habits for the future.
+It also means that homework can be marked before the next piece of work is set.

 If you have any problems or concerns, please do not hesitate to call in to see me or telephone school.